-Project on Children's Language Learning: For students
+Project on Children's Language Learning

 The Project on Children’s Language Learning is a part of the Cognitive Neuroscience of Language Laboratory within the Department of Linguistics.
 Each semester, applications are considered for the following semester.
 Applicants who apply after all available positions have been filled can defer their application to be considered for the next semester.